-Most people fly into Anchorage and then base themselves out of Seward, which is a 2.5-hour drive south.
+Most people fly into Anchorage and then drive to Seward, 2.5 hours away on the jaw-droppingly scenic Seward Highway.
 From here, you can book flightseeing or boat tours, fishing charters, and guided hikes.

 There’s also plenty to see and do in Seward itself, including great seafood restaurants and local breweries.

 Something unique to Kenai Fjords National Park is that you can take a scenic ride on the Alaska Railroad from Anchorage to reach it.
 Talk about checking some items off your bucket list!